beardedeagle/mnesiac/README.md

 ### Store creation

-To create a store, `use Mnesiac.Store`, and add it to your app's config.exs.
+To create a store, `use Mnesiac.Store`, and ensure it's added to the config for Mnesiac you're passing in.

 All stores *MUST* implement its own `store_options/0`, which returns a keyword list of store options.

-There are three optional callbacks which can be implemented:
+There are seven optional callbacks which can be implemented:

 - `init_schema/1`, which allows users to implement custom schema initialization logic.
 - `copy_schema/1`, which allows users to implement a custom call to copy schema.
 - `init_store/1`, which allows users to implement custom store initialization logic.
 - `copy_store/1`, which allows users to implement a custom call to copy a store.
-- `resolve_conflict/1`, which allows a user to implement logic when it has detected records for a store on both the local and remote nodes it is connecting to.
+- `resolve_conflict/2`, which allows a user to implement logic when it has detected records for a store on both the local and remote nodes it is connecting to.
+The default implementation is to do nothing.
+- `init_migration/1`, which allows users to implement custom migration logic.
+The default implementation is to do nothing.
+- `rollback_migration/1`, which allows users to implement custom migration rollback logic.
 The default implementation is to do nothing.

 ```elixir
 defmodule MyApp.ExampleStore do